Konamiman/ZWatcher/README.md

 These methods accept a *matcher* in the constructor.
 A matcher is a delegate that gets a *context* object and returns true if the desired (being watched) condition is fulfilled, or false otherwise.
 The context object contains the current Z80 memory address, the instance of the Z80 processor being watched, the current instruction opcode bytes (for code execution watches) and the  value involved in the read/write operation (for memory and port access watches).

 The return value for the watch creation methods is a *watch handle* that you can use to register *callbacks* for the watcher.
-A callback is a delegate that gets a same context object (the same instance, in fact, that is passed to the matching delegate) and returns nothing.
+A callback is a delegate that gets a context object (the same instance, actually, that is passed to the matching delegate) and returns nothing.
 You can register as many callbacks as you want for the same watcher, and each callback can do anything, from simply displaying debug information to modifying the internal Z80 state (tipically the memory or registers contents).

-Callbacks are added primarily by using the `Do` method provided by the watcher, but there are too some helper methods that create callbacks in a more readable way.
+Callbacks are added primarily by using the `Do` method provided by the handler, but there are also some helper methods that create callbacks in a more readable way.
 For example, the handle returned by `BeforeWritingMemory` has a `ActuallyWrite(newValue)` method that is equivalent to `Do(context => context.Value = newValue)`.

 All the public methods of the watch handlers return a reference to the handler itself, so that it is possible to chain several callback creations in a fluent interface.
 This is shown in the "Hello, world" example above; the same version without using the fluent interface would be as follows: